domsalisbury/domsalisbury.github.io/_posts/x2021-04-05-bacme_positionpaper.md

 The BACME paper points to a new emphasis on 'dysregulation':
 >'There is evolving evidence to indicate a dysregulation of multiple dynamic physiological systems in explaining the symptom picture seen in ME/CFS.
 Research has demonstrated changes in Immune System responses, Autonomic Nervous System function, Neuroendocrine pathways including the Hypothalamus-Pituitary-Adrenal axis along with cellular metabolic changes.'

 In this context, dysregulation is used to refer to the myriad abnormalities and impairments that have been reported in ME/CFS.
-So far, such findings are disparate, in that together they haven't yet led to identification of a particular pathology.
+So far, such findings are disparate, in that together they haven't yet led to identification of particular pathologies.
 The BACME statement points to their recognition of these findings, which are often seen by patients and biomedical researchers as evidence for the biological/organic nature of the illness.
 This, in itself, is a positive step, and could potentially benefit patients within the clinic, for example via better symptom management.

 ## A 'dysregulation model' of ME/CFS
 The Position Paper, however, is not simply an acknowledgement of the complexity of symptoms in ME/CFS.
 Though only one side of A4, the paper sets the tone for the coming years.
 There is a new emphasis on rehabilitation.
 Dysregulation is to form a core part of BACME's understanding of managing ME/CFS: